 Developing a Unique Name for Your Business

-The old adage that “you don’t get a second chance to make a first impression” is a rock-solid truth when it comes to starting a new business and that goes for your company name as well.
-Rightly or wrongly, potential customers will make an initial judgment about your company in a split-second and often what is the first thing your potential customers know about your business, your name.
+The old adage that “you don’t get a second chance to make a first impression” is a rock-solid truth.
+When it comes to starting a new business and that goes for your company name as well.
+Rightly or wrongly, potential customers will make an initial judgment about your company in a split-second.
+And the first thing your potential customers know about your business is your business name.

 Establish a Sustainable Competitive Advantage and Match a Unique Name to This Advantage